Lanark, Ontario

 Lanark is an unincorporated community and former village in the municipality (and incorporated township) of Lanark Highlands, Lanark County, in Eastern Ontario, Canada.

+It was a separate village municipality from 1862 until May 14, 1997, when it merged with Lavant Dalhousie and North Sherbrooke Township and Lanark Township to form the Township of North West Lanark (which became the Township of Lanark Highlands in July 1997).

 History

 The village was first settled in 1820 by Scottish immigrants who named it after the town of Lanark in Scotland.
 In 1823 it established its first post office.
 It soon became a major hub of the lumbering and textile industries, both of which used the Clyde River which runs through the village, as a source of power and as a transportation route to transport logs east to the Ottawa River.

 The textile industry lasted for about 170 years, but was finally defeated by the flood of cheap Asian textiles into North America.
 Jobs in the textile industry moved overseas.

 Logging has continued, although in a much reduced manner.
 Wood is harvested chiefly for the pulp industry or for firewood.
 In 1959 a major fire destroyed many of the main commercial structures and a number of homes in the village's centre.
 Most buildings were inadequately insured.
 Replacement buildings are highly functional in their design.
 The village has the Lanark and District Museum featuring exhibits of local history.

 Until the late 1990s, the major employer in the village was the Glenayr Kitten Mill, which produced clothing and offered their products at several factory outlet stores in the village.
 Several of the buildings are still known by their numbers (e.g. Kitten Factory #1) to local residents.
 The Clyde Woolen Mills was the founder of these properties.